lpsantil/ocp-shellinabox/README.md

 # ocp-shellinabox
-shellinabox containers for OpenShift/OKD/CDK/Minishift - in various flavors
+shellinabox container for OpenShift/OKD/CDK/Minishift

 ## Features
+* Provides a basic, lightweight container to administer OpenShift-based clusters
 * The GOOD: `ocp-siab` has `vim, nano, git, screen, tmux, bash-completion, oc client` installed
 * Users only need a browser to access basic tools (`ZERO LOCAL MACHINE INSTALL`!)
 * Has syntax highlighting installed for `nano` and `vim`